Building type

 - Older buildings with asbestos cement roofs needing encapsulation

-Most industrial coating failures we see come down to two things: water getting in through tired roof sheets and laps, and corrosion eating away at the cut edges of metal cladding.
-Our services target both, using coating systems matched to the substrate so the finish bonds properly and lasts.
+Most industrial coating failures we see come down to two things: water getting in through tired roof sheets and laps, and corrosion eating the cut edges of metal cladding.
+Our work targets both, with systems matched to the substrate so the finish bonds and lasts.

-For metal roofs and walls we use roof coatings and wall coatings applied after thorough cleaning and preparation.
-Large elevations and profiled sheets are best handled by cladding spraying, which gives a consistent, uniform colour across the whole surface.
-Where sheet edges have started to rust, cut-edge corrosion treatment seals and protects the exposed steel before it spreads further.
+For metal roofs and walls we use roof coatings and wall coatings applied after proper cleaning and prep.
+Large elevations and profiled sheets are best handled by cladding spraying, which gives a consistent colour across the whole surface.
+Where the sheet edges have started to rust, cut-edge corrosion treatment seals and protects the steel before it spreads.

-- Surface cleaning, decontamination and preparation before any coating goes on
+- Cleaning, decontamination and prep before any coating goes on

-- Treatment of rust, corrosion and failed seals at the source
+- Rust, corrosion and failed seals treated at the source

-- Coating systems specified to suit metal, asbestos cement, render or brick
+- Systems specified for metal, asbestos cement, render or brick

 - Even, sprayed colour finishes for cladding and large wall areas

-- Gutter lining and minor repairs carried out alongside the main works
+- Gutter lining and minor repairs handled alongside the main works

-Coating a sound but weathered building is usually quicker and less disruptive than tearing it off and replacing it, and it avoids the waste, scaffolding and downtime a re-roof involves.
-That said, coating only works on a structure that is fundamentally sound, so where sheets are perforated, badly corroded or beyond saving we will tell you plainly and recommend repair or replacement instead.
+Coating a sound but weathered building is usually quicker and far less disruptive than tearing it off and replacing it, and it skips the waste, scaffolding and downtime a re-roof brings.
+But coating only works on a structure that is fundamentally sound, so where sheets are perforated, badly corroded or beyond saving we will say so and recommend repair or replacement.
 We would rather lose a job than coat over a problem.

-For occupied sites we plan the work around your operations.
-Most exterior coating is carried out from outside the building, so production, storage and deliveries can usually continue, and we agree access, timings and any phased areas with you before we start.
-Costs and timescales vary widely with roof area, condition and the system specified, which is why we give a written quotation after the survey rather than a guessed figure over the phone.
-To see the type of work involved, view our previous projects, and when you are ready we can arrange a free site survey.
+For occupied sites we plan round your operation.
+Most exterior coating is carried out from outside, so production, storage and deliveries usually carry on, and we agree access, timings and any phased areas with you before we start.
+Costs and timescales swing widely with roof area, condition and the system, which is why we quote in writing after the survey rather than guess down the phone.
+To see the kind of work involved, view our previous projects, and when you are ready we can arrange a free survey.

-- Honest coat, repair or replace advice based on what the survey finds
+- Straight coat, repair or replace advice based on what the survey finds

 - Work planned to keep your building operational where possible